-We invest in a variety of assets classes in healthcare real estate, including senior housing, medical office, life science, research and innovation, hospitals, long-term acute care facilities and other healthcare properties.
+We invest in a variety of assets classes in real estate, including senior housing, outpatient medical, research, hospitals, long-term acute care facilities and other healthcare properties.
 While we endeavor to invest in a diversified portfolio, there can be no assurance that in a particular economic or operational environment all assets will perform equally well or that our balance sheet will be appropriately balanced.
 Each of our asset classes are subject to their own dynamics and their own specific operational, financial, compliance, regulatory and market risks.